run-ai/docs/docs/Researcher/cli-reference/runai-list.md

 >  Set the logging level.
 One of: debug | info | warn | error (default "info").

 --project | -p (string)
 >  Specify the project to which the command applies.
 By default, commands apply to the default project.
-To change the default Project use``runai project set <project-name>``.
+To change the default Project use``runai config project <project-name>``.

 --help | -h